-As life progresses, homeowners may realize their current Big Lake AK home isn’t meeting their current needs, especially as they age.
+As life progresses, homeowners may realize their current Big Lake AK home isn't meeting their current needs, especially as they age.
 One of the solutions homeowners can turn to as they get older is to move into an age-restricted community where the housing is made with their needs in mind and they can be around other residents who are their age.
-Living in an age-restricted community may sound great to some people, but there are some important factors to consider before jumping in.
 Here are some things all home buyers need to know before moving into an age-restricted community.

 For some home buyers, one of the selling features of an age-restricted community is how no one under a certain age is permitted to live there.
 However, it's important to remember that many of the community's members may be parents and grandparents, so visits from families are to be expected.
 While children and younger adults may not be allowed to live there, they will still be there on occasion in order to visit their loved ones.